anduril/jetpack-nixos/README.md

 # NixOS module for NVIDIA Jetson devices

-This repository packages components from NVIDIA's [Jetpack SDK](https://developer.nvidia.com/embedded/jetpack) for use with NixOS, including:
+This repository packages components from NVIDIA's [JetPack SDK](https://developer.nvidia.com/embedded/jetpack) for use with NixOS, including:
  * Platform firmware flashing scripts
  * A 5.10 Linux kernel from NVIDIA, which includes some open-source drivers like nvgpu
  * An [EDK2-based UEFI firmware](https://github.com/NVIDIA/edk2-nvidia)